 Metz took the best of her chances on her first audition.
 Source: This Is Me, NBC

-It wasn't the greatest moments after losing those pounds though.
-She suffered from continued depression that led her to more stress-eating like she usually would.
+It wasn't the greatest moment after losing those pounds, though.
+She suffered from continued depression that led her to more stress-eating than she usually would.
 She gained another 100 lbs instead.